-Even if the system is sold to a larger company, wouldn’t that company still hold customers served by the City’s system responsible for the full costs of serving the system?
+Can Pennsylvania American Water Company hold customers served by the City’s system responsible for the full costs of serving the system?

 No. Pennsylvania American Water Company can spread the cost of infrastructure upgrades across more than 2 million water and sewer customers throughout 400 municipalities statewide.
-As a regulated utility, Pennsylvania American Water Company is specifically permitted to prevent rate shock for individual customers across the system.
+As a regulated utility, it is specifically permitted to prevent rate shock for individual customers across the system.

-Pennsylvania American Water Company has agreed to maintain a physical customer service office within the City of York and to offer 24-hour support through telephone and online resources.More Information
+Pennsylvania American Water Company agreed to maintain physical customer service office within the City of York and offers 24-hour support through telephone and online resources.More Information

 Public Health and Safety

-Who controls service quality following a sale of the system?
+Who controls service quality now?